ETC-A/etca-spec/extensions/mode-control-register.md

 below are invalidated.
 It is permitted to invalidate more entries than specified, however soft paging implementations _must not_ invalidate entries for global pages.
-(When invalidating entries for specific global page, use `INVLPG`.)
+(If soft paging software wants to invalidate entries for specific global page, use `INVLPG` or invalidate them manually.)
 While a soft paging mode is active, the `TLBI ALL` instruction (if implemented) must raise `#GP`.
 If a soft paging mode is supported, but not currently active, `TLBI ALL` invalidates all TLB entries.